aesophor/dotfiles/README.md

 ## Bugs / Workarounds
 * bug001 - FontAwesome does not render properly in rxvt-unicode-wcwidthcallback

+Compile URxvt-wcwidth-callback and install it on your machine.
+Then,

 add the following lines to your .zshrc (or your own favorite shell config file).

+Please read [wcwidth-hack](https://github.com/blueyed/rxvt-unicode/blob/wcwidth-hack/README.md) for details.

 ```
 # URxvt-wcwidth glitch workaround.
 See #bug001 in README.md.